Visit the Brainlab Booth # C2/860

 mint Lesion™ is a software solution for assisted data capture in radiology that enables consistent collection, visualization and analysis of longitudinally connected, structured, AI-ready data for individual patients and across patient cohorts.

 Along with gaining a wealth of information from image data, colleagues from different specialties benefit from the ability to break down silos between departments.
 The digital stream of quantitative diagnostic data provides game-changing clinical insights as solid basis for multidisciplinary treatment decisions.

 Healthcare professionals involved in stereotactic radiosurgery and stereotactic body radiation therapy that use Brainlab products have access to Brainlab Novalis Knowledge, a program comprised of four uniquely tailored services that train, connect, advance and certify all involved specialties.
 With these sophisticated services, Brainlab customers are guaranteed to stay on the cutting edge of radiosurgery planning and treatments.

 Brainlab, headquartered in Munich, develops, manufactures and markets software-driven medical technology, enabling access to advanced, less invasive patient treatments.

 Core products center on information-guided surgery, radiosurgery, precision radiation therapy, digital operating room integration, and information and knowledge exchange.
 Brainlab technology powers treatments in radiosurgery and radiotherapy as well as numerous surgical fields including neurosurgery, ENT, CMF, spine and trauma.

-Privately held since its formation in Munich, Germany in 1989, Brainlab has approximately 13300 systems installed in 116 countries.
-Brainlab employs about 1500 people in 20 offices worldwide, including around 430 Research & Development engineers, who form a crucial part of the product development team.
+Privately held since its formation in Munich, Germany in 1989, Brainlab has approximately 13300 systems installed in 121 countries.
+Brainlab employs about 2000 people in 25 locations worldwide, including around 700 Research & Development engineers, who form a crucial part of the product development team.